mikemaccana/powershell-profile/README.md

 <img src="misc/terminus.png"/>

  - [**Terminus**](https://eugeny.github.io/terminus/) (pictured above) works great, and is currently my best recommendation for terminals.
-It's easily customisable and just works.
+It's easily customisable - Ctrl T for a new tab like a nix box is the first thing I set up - and just works.
  - [**Groupy**](https://www.stardock.com/products/groupy/) (paid, 30 day free trial) adds tabs to arbitrary Windows apps.
 You can combine it with the regular Powershell console to make a tabbed terminal, but it requires more setup than using Terminus.
-Future builds of Windows will have Sets, a similar feature.
+Future builds of Windows will have Sets, a similar feature, built in.
- - [**ConEmu**](https://conemu.github.io/) also works, but has some contrast issues which make it hard to see the open tab, and is hampered by its author's desire for Windows XP support).
+ - [**ConEmu**](https://conemu.github.io/) also works, but has some contrast issues which make it hard to see the open tab, and is hampered by its author's desire for Windows XP support.

 #### Terminal apps that don't yet work on Windows